chronokz/WebCatcher/README.md

-WebCatcher [version 0.1]
+WebCatcher [version 1.0]
 ==========
+Downloads all site content, keeping the entire structure.
-Attention!
-Not recommended for use.
+*Attention!
+Not recommended for use.*
 The author is not liable for the use.

 * Just set your url into **$url = 'http://some-site.com/some-url/some-page.html';**